Vauxhall Carlton: Special Lotus version

 In 1990, Vauxhall launched a high performance 377 bhp Lotus Carlton in collaboration with Lotus Cars.
 (An Opel version was also produced as the Lotus Omega.)
 It was built with a 3615 cc six-cylinder twin-turbo engine (designated C36GET) capable of over 176 mi/h, making it officially (for the time) the fastest full four-seater that had ever been made.
 It cost £48,000 – well over double the price of a standard Carlton.
 As a result, Vauxhall's original plans to sell about 1,000 in the UK ended in 440 UK cars being sold.
 For those with less money there was the 3000GSi 24v, with a top speed of 146 mi/h.

 GSi 3000 & Diamond

 Prior to the Lotus tuned version, the range topper was the GSi 3000 upon which the Lotus Carlton was based.
 At launch in 1986 it had 177 hp-metric giving it a top speed of 134 mi/h.
 In 1990, power was increased by going from two valves per cylinder to four, creating a 24-valve engine, resulting in 204 hp-metric which allowed 0-62 mph to be dispatched in 7.6 seconds and increased the top speed to 149 mi/h.
 It was also available with an Automatic gearbox, which reduced the top speed to 146 mi/h and increased the 0–62 mph time to 8.6 seconds.
-The Carlton Diamond 3.0 24v Estate was also made.
-Identical to the GSI but with an estate body shell, it sold in much more limited numbers (90) and so is a much rarer sight.
+There was also a Carlton Diamond 3.0 24v Estate available.
+Identical to the GSI but with an estate body shell and without some of the sporting accoutrements, it sold in much more limited numbers (90) and so is a much rarer sight.